Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 When a food safety incident arises, immediate action is critical.
 The following steps provide a structured approach:

-- Identify and Contain: Quickly determine the source of the hazard and take measures to contain it.
+- Quickly determine the source of the hazard and take measures to contain it.

-- Notify Authorities: Inform local health authorities and regulatory agencies in compliance with FDA and local food safety regulations.
+- Inform local health authorities and regulatory agencies in compliance with FDA and local food safety regulations.

-- Conduct an Investigation: Gather data to understand the scope of the incident and identify affected products.
+- Gather data to understand the scope of the incident and identify affected products.

-- Implement Corrective Actions: Based on findings, initiate corrective actions, which may include product recalls, cleaning, or employee retraining.
+- Based on findings, initiate corrective actions, which may include product recalls, cleaning, or employee retraining.

 Communication Strategies During a Recall